-Large parts of the world still qualify as traditional economies.
-Especially rural areas of second- or third-world countries, where most economic activity revolves around farming and other traditional activities.
+Large parts of the world still qualify as traditional economies, primarily rural areas of second- or third-world countries, where most economic activity revolves around farming and other traditional activities.
 These economies often suffer from a lack of resources.
-Either because those resources don’t naturally occur in the region or because access to them is highly restricted by other, more powerful economies.
+Either because those resources don’t naturally occur in the region or because other, more powerful economies restrict access to them.

 Command Economic System

 A command economic system is characterized by a dominant centralized power (usually the government) that controls a large part of all economic activity.
 This type of economy is most commonly found in communist countries.
-It is sometimes also referred to as a planned economic system, because most production decisons are made by the government (i.e. planned) and there is no free market at play.
+It is sometimes also referred to as a planned economic system because most production decisions are made by the government (i.e., planned), and there is no free market at play.

 Market Economic System

 A market economic system relies on free markets and does not allow any government involvement in the economy.
 In this system, the government does not control any resources or other relevant economic segments.
 Instead, the entire system is regulated by the people and the law of supply and demand.

 The market economic system is a theoretical concept.
 That means, there is no real example of a pure market economy in the real world.
 The reason for this is that all economies we know of show characteristics of at least some kind of government interference.
 For example, many governments pass laws to regulate monopolies or to ensure fair trade, and so on.